ABOVE EBOOKS AVAILABLE FROM AMAZON – CLICK HERE (U.S. Customers)

 OR CLICK HERE (U.K. Customers)

-Many research studies have shown that individuals who have suffered childhood trauma and/or neglect are very considerably more likely to develop borderline personality disorder (BPD) as adults than those who were fortunate enough to have experienced a relatively stable childhood.
+Many research studies have shown that individuals who have suffered childhood abuse, trauma and/or neglect are very considerably more likely to develop borderline personality disorder (BPD) as adults than those who were fortunate enough to have experienced a relatively stable childhood.

 WHAT IS BORDERLINE PERSONALITY DISORDER (BPD)?

 BPD sufferers experience a range of symptoms which are split into 9 categories.
 These are:

 2) Explosive anger